Our mission is to bring you peace of mind and body.

 Are naturopaths licensed physicians?

-Absolutely – in fact Vermont requires naturopaths hold a license, which also means we act as primary care physicians and can order lab tests and write prescriptions.
+Absolutely – in fact Vermont requires naturopaths hold a license, enabling us to order lab tests and write prescriptions.

 How are naturopathic physicians educated?

 A licensed naturopath attends medical school after completing their premedical undergraduate work.
 They also take national board and state residence exams.
+In Vermont, all ND’s had to pass a State Pharmacy Exam to prescribe medications.
 Medical school is a 4-year program, after which some graduates opt for a 1-year to 2-year residency.
 For more details about naturopathic medicine and background we have links for the American Association of Naturopathic Physicians and other organizations.

-I don’t live nearby, can I take the B.A.H. test and have a consultation?
+I don’t live nearby, can I take the B.A.H. assessment and have a consultation?

 What will happen during the initial visit?